 If you have multiple ones, it’s a good idea to donate the rest or give them away to friends.

 You can dispose of the dead plant and soil through composting.

 50. Old pens that don’t work anymore

 You can recycle old pens with Terracycle.
-They accept pens and pen caps, highlighters, markers, and mechanical pencils.
+They accept pens, pen caps, highlighters, markers, and mechanical pencils.

 Consider purchasing a refillable one in the future.

 Donate to local thrift stores, old folk’s homes, or sell.